This post may contain affiliate links for your convenience. As an Amazon Associate, A Personal Organizer, LLC earns from qualifying purchases.

 The annual holiday party is a great time to let loose.
 That said, guests will need a steady supply of delicious snacks to help them absorb all those extra glasses of wine and cups of eggnog.

-The solution: Have a lot of snacky food stationed around, such as pistachios, almonds, olives, cheese and charcuterie boards, crostini items, and sliders.
+The solution: Have a variety of snacky foods readily available, such as pistachios, almonds, olives, cheese, charcuterie boards, crostini items, and sliders.

-The food stations and the tasty bites in small bowls give guests a help-yourself vibe while you have time to enjoy the party with your friends and family instead of standing in front of a hot stove all night.
+The food stations and tasty bites in small bowls give guests a help-yourself vibe, allowing you to enjoy the party with your friends and family instead of standing in front of a hot stove all night.

 Make Food Fun!

-There are a lot of resources online that can guide you to self-creating a fun and doable holiday party menu without being a chef if you are on a budget.
+Many online resources can guide you in creating a fun and doable holiday party menu without being a chef, especially if you are on a budget.

-Research these resources online to give you some great inspiration for your creative spread.
-Don’t be afraid to mix in some classic holiday favorites with some new and inspired food items.
+Research these online resources to find some great inspiration for your creative spread.
+Don’t be afraid to mix classic holiday favorites with new and inspired food items.

 Book Your Caterer Early

-If you do decide to go with a Chef/ Catering group, remember that booking in advance will help you get the best talent.
+If you decide to go with a chef or catering group, remember that booking in advance will help you secure the best talent.

 Not all catering groups are created equal.
-There are only 3 Fridays and Saturdays in December this year where you can use their services and with many booking ahead of time with their “regulars” it can be a huge challenge to get the caterer you want
+There are only 3 Fridays and Saturdays in December this year where you can use their services, and with many bookings ahead of time with their “regulars,” it can be a considerable challenge to get the caterer you want

 Finally, be mindful of your guests’ dietary needs.
-Now more than ever this has to be a major consideration for any host.
+Now more than ever, this must be a significant consideration for any host.

-There are more considerations than there have been in the past.
+There are more considerations than in the past.

-Some of the special diets you may need to consider are pescatarians, vegans, vegetarians, paleo, keto diets and of course we need to be mindful of allergies with dairy, nuts, gluten, shellfish.
-There are also religious restrictions like Kosher, or no pork, no cheese, etc.
+Some of the special diets you may need to consider include pescatarian, vegan, vegetarian, paleo, and keto diets.
+Additionally, we must be mindful of allergies to dairy, nuts, gluten, and shellfish.
+Religious restrictions include Kosher, no pork, and no cheese, among others.

-Be mindful to check-in with guests about any dietary restrictions in the invite and leave an area on the RSVP where they can leave their notes.
+Be mindful to check in with guests about any dietary restrictions mentioned in the invitation and leave an area on the RSVP form where they can leave their notes.

-Having this information in advance will help you prepare the catering company for these potential challenges.
-We love all of our guests and they are all VIP and in order to succeed we need special dietary needs in advance of the holiday party.
+This information will help you prepare the catering company for these potential challenges.
+We love all of our guests, and they are all VIPs.
+To ensure success, we kindly request that you notify us of any special dietary needs in advance of the holiday party.

 Ready To Party

-IF you keep these three points in mind you or your catering team will be well prepared to host your guests and bring an amazing culinary experience to your holiday party.
+If you keep these three points in mind, you or your catering team will be well-prepared to host your guests and provide an amazing culinary experience at your holiday party.

 Happy holidays!!!